“Opulent yet cosy 19th-century mansion in the Dordogne countryside, with charming hosts, gourmet dining, and 5 elegant rooms”

 - Bicycles Available

 The first-floor rooms have more of a château feel, with high ceilings, proud fireplaces and polished wooden floorboards.
-We stayed in one of the 2 XL Suites on this floor (Suite 1): a welcoming yet stately room with 2 tall windows framing beautiful park views.
-The spacious Japanese-style bathroom has twin basins and a shower.
-XL Suite 3, on the other hand, is the only room with a balcony, making it a standout choice for honeymooners.
-The M Suites are also on this floor, with ensuite shower rooms and lovely park or forest views.
+XL Suite 3 is the only room with a balcony, making it a standout choice for honeymooners.
+The 2 M Suites have tall windows framing beautiful park or forest views, and ensuite shower rooms.

 Up on the second floor, the ceilings are lower, but the views are far-reaching and there’s plenty of charm.
 Here you'll find S Suite, the smallest, which has no TV and is a great budget option.
-There are 2 more XL Suites on this floor, too: both are huge with park views, but Suite 9 is the largest - sleeping 2-4, with a contemporary open-plan loft layout and a walk-in shower.
+There's another XL Suite on this floor, too; Suite 5.
+Huge, with park views, it sleeps 2-4 in a contemporary open-plan loft layout with a walk-in shower bathroom.